valeriog2023/Networks/MULTICAST_NOTES.md

 **Notes:**
 *  PIM Assert procedure might be dangerous on NBMA interfaces.
    E.g. e a hub-and-spoke DMVPN; if for the Spoke wins, the hub stops sending multicast;
-   The Hub will also not send the traffic to the other spokes as that would violate RPF so all other spokes stop receiving traffic.
+   Note: the Hub will also not send the traffic to the other spokes as that would violate RPF so all other spokes stop receiving traffic.
    Solutions:
    *  use PIM NBMA mode (sparse mode only)